 The formula class allows you to use 3 rigs and 3 fins (currently 2 for 2012 but it will probably change back in 2013) & 1 board.

 My goal is to find the best equipment that works in a particular range of conditions.

 For the last 3 years I used a Neil Pryde 9.5 and a10.7 to make my choices easy- 9.5 in the medium to high wind and 10.7 when it was lighter.

-This year I added a 10.0 back into the mix- trying out the avanti as it presented a huge opportunity to save almost 1/2 of the weight of a traditional formula sail.
+In 2012 I added a 10.0 back into the mix- trying out the avanti as it presented a huge opportunity to save almost 1/2 of the weight of a traditional formula sail.

 However, now that means more choices.

 Even if you have the right equipment, you need to be using it to to take advantage of it.